containers/podman-desktop/website/docs/extensions/write/onboarding-workflow.md

 Only the title is required.
 The description and the media are optional.
 If the media is not specified, Podman Desktop will display the default extension icon.

-This is how this JSON will be rendered
+This is how this JSON is defined:

 ```json
 "icon": "icon.png",